eddyerburgh/notes/docs/computer-networking/internet/dns.md

 Top-level domains are run by registrars, appointed by ICANN (The Internet Corporation for Assigned Names and Numbers).
 Getting a domain name normally involves paying the registrar an annual fee {% cite computer-networks -l 612-3 %}.

 A domain is named from the path to the root.
-Each component is separated by a dot (e.g., _eng.cisco.com._).
+Each component is separated by a dot (e.g. _eng.cisco.com._).
 Domain names can be absolute or relative.
 Absolute domain names end with a period, relative domain names do not.
 Domain names are case sensitive {% cite computer-networks -l 615 %}.

 A domain controls how it allocates domains that are under it.